habeeb2023/Temperature-measuring-/README.md

-# Temperature-measuring
-# Raspberry Pi Pico Temperature Monitor
+# Raspberry Pi Pico Temperature Monitor Project

 This project demonstrates an environmental monitoring system built using a **Raspberry Pi Pico**, **DHT22 sensor**, **KY-011 two-color LED**, and **KY-006 piezo buzzer**.
 The system collects temperature and humidity data from the DHT22 sensor and provides visual and auditory feedback based on specific environmental conditions.